Particles and Waves Lab banner

 Turbulence-driven droplet dynamics in warm clouds

-Developing physically-based, scale-aware models for droplet collision, coalescence and breakup that operate across different turbulence regimes and size distributions.
-This integrates high-fidelity DNS, stochastic collision frameworks, super-droplet cloud-resolving LES, and machine-learning surrogate models.
-Collaboration with NCAR-MMM ensures seamless interfacing with next-generation weather models.
+Physically-based, scale-aware models for droplet collision, coalescence and breakup across turbulence regimes and size distributions — integrating high-fidelity DNS, stochastic frameworks, super-droplet LES, and machine-learning surrogates, in collaboration with NCAR-MMM.
+(ANRF project on multiscale modelling of warm rain, with IIT Bombay.)

 Ice Microphysics

-Developing physically consistent collision and rebound models for realistic ice crystal habits, quantifying charge transfer during ice-ice interactions under turbulent flow, and embedding microphysical charge models into cloud-resolving simulations to predict charge stratification and lightning precursors.
+Physically consistent collision and rebound models for realistic ice habits, quantifying charge transfer during ice–ice interactions under turbulent flow, and embedding charge models into cloud-resolving simulations to predict charge stratification and lightning precursors.

 Remote Sensing